Pride party ideas and everyday celebration inspiration for the LGBTQ community

 • Add a gift that makes them go “awwww.”
 A gift meant to capture baby’s itty bittiness like a handprint kit will surely be treasured once they arrive.

 • But get something for baby, too.
 Matching baby board book and lovey sets like these can double as party decor and gifts for the expecting parents to take home when the shower is over.
-And this pastel nursery animals gift bag is a perfect match.
+Pop them into a pastel-colored gift bag for a perfect match.

 • Keep older kids in mind.
 If the new arrival isn’t a baby, offer parenting advice, activities and gifts tailored to the child’s life stage instead.